lsst-dm/dmtn-208/index.rst

 So two ``ID`` values and a set of stencils consisting of two circles and one polygon would produce six cutouts: two circles and one polygon on both of the two ``ID`` values.

 For cutouts with multiple ``ID`` parameters or multiple stencils, there is some controversy currently over whether to return a single FITS file with HDUs for each cutout, or to return N separate FITS files.
-The current SODA standard requires the latter, but we had thought the former would be easier to work with.
+The current SODA standard requires the latter, but the former may be easier to work with.
 Because of this and the error handling problem discussed above, we may deviate from the SODA image cutout standard and define our own SODA operations that returns a single FITS file with improved error handling.

 We will eventually need to support cutouts from virtual data products, which will not have UUIDs because they won't already be stored in the Butler.